ethan-ou/ethanou.com/content/articles/night-perspective.md

 Recently, I stumbled into a way to gain some perspective if you're feeling lost, or want to reconnect with your core self.

 It requires nothing fancy.
 You won't need to buy anything or travel someplace far away.
-It's quite straight-forward:
+Instead:

 ***